-The script must provide "main" function; this function is called by Splash.
-The result of this function is returned as an HTTP response.
-Script could contain other helper functions and statements, but 'main' is required.
+The script must provide a "main" function which is called by Splash.
+The result is returned as an HTTP response.
+The script could contain other helper functions and statements, but 'main' is required.

 In the first example 'main' function returned a Lua table (an associative array similar to JavaScript Object or Python dict).
 Such results are returned as JSON.

-This will return { "hello": "world!"} string as an HTTP response:
+The following will return the string { "hello": "world!" } as an HTTP response: